-The major side effect of this treatment is a lowering of blood cell counts, which could place you at increased risk for infections or bleeding, especially if your counts are already low.
+The major side effect of these drugs is a lowering of blood cell counts, which could place you at increased risk for infections or bleeding, especially if your counts are already low.
 Other side effects have also been seen, so ask your doctor what you can expect.

 When properly prescribed, pain medicines (ranging from ibuprofen or acetaminophen to stronger opioids like morphine) are very effective.
 You may worry about addiction with opioids, but this is almost never a problem if the drug is being used as directed to treat cancer pain.
 Symptoms such as drowsiness and constipation are likely but can usually be treated by changing the dose or by adding other medicines.

 If you have bone pain from prostate cancer, it is very important that it is treated effectively.
 This will help you feel better and allow you to focus on the people and activities that are most important to you.
 Don't hesitate to discuss pain, other symptoms, or any quality of life concerns with your cancer care team.
 Pain and most other symptoms of prostate cancer can often be treated effectively.
 If the treatments listed above don't help with symptoms, there are several other options.
 For more on managing pain, see the “Cancer-related Pain” section of our website or our document Pain Control: A Guide for Those With Cancer and Their Loved Ones.

 Last Medical Review: 08/26/2013